Noronha1612/Noronha1612/README.md

 ### Nowadays
 Currently, I am very focused on studying frameworks that should help me build better web applications than I build nowadays.
 Such technologies as ReactJS, NodeJS, and similars.

-*Passion is the fuel to the effort!*
+*Passion is the fuel to the effort! - Me*

 - 🔭 I’m currently studying at Universidade Federal Rural de Pernambuco
 - 🌱 I’m currently learning C language and Web Development Tools